 What is the status of the dates and location of WTSA?

 The VCC-2 meeting agreed that postponing WTSA-20 in 2022 would be preferable.
 Accordingly, a consultation of Member States will be undertaken, see item b).
 Also, please see the Outcomes of discussions of the second virtual consultation of councilors in DT1/Rev4.

-The agreement to postpone WTSA in 2022 will be sent for a consultation of Council Members States for approval by correspondence.
-This consultation normally takes four weeks.
+Member States of ITU Council have supported rescheduling the next WTSA-20 from 1 March to 9 March 2022 preceded by the Global Standards Symposium on 28 February 2022 and subject to the restoration of normal work and travel conditions in India and in other Member States DM-20/1022.

-Once the Council MS have decided by simple majority on these new dates, a separate Consultation is sent to ITU Member States with voting rights to endorse the Council Decision.
-This consultation normally takes four weeks.
+Pursuant to No. 46 of the ITU Convention, all Member States of ITU are invited to inform the Secretary General of their concurrence with the change of dates of WTSA-20.
+Deadline for Member States to reply to the consultation is 1 February 2021, 23:59 hours, Geneva time Circular letter CL-20/51

 It is expected that by early February 2021 these two Consultations will be completed and a final decision of the new dates of WTSA is made.